Fukaya A_\infty structures associated to Lefschetz fibrations. II: Open-closed string maps

 \begin{remark} One can think of \eqref{eq:double-open-closed} as follows.
 Write $\scrP_k = \scrP_{\phi_k,\delta_k,\epsilon_k}$ and $\scrP = \scrP_{\phi,\delta,\epsilon}$, assuming that the latter is defined.
 The triangle products

 can be lifted to an $A_\infty$-bimodule homomorphism

 One can reduce \eqref{eq:double-open-closed} to \eqref{eq:open-closed-string-map} for $\phi$, by writing it as the composition

-where the first map is induced by \eqref{eq:bimodule-tensor}.
+where the first map is induced by \eqref{eq:bimodule-tensor} (\cite{ganatra13} uses the same idea to relate ``two-pointed open-closed string maps'' to ordinary ``one-pointed'' ones).
 However, we will prefer a direct definition of \eqref{eq:double-open-closed}, since that is a little simpler, and we have no use for the maps \eqref{eq:bimodule-tensor} by themselves. \end{remark}

 \begin{remark} Let's slightly change notation, and assume that $(\phi,\delta,\epsilon)$ is given, with the property that $\scrP_{\phi,\delta,\epsilon}$ and $\mathit{HF}^*(\phi^2,2\delta,2\epsilon)$ are well-defined.
 Then, \eqref{eq:double-open-closed} specializes to yield a map